How does IRT help reduce drug wastage?

 By forcing allocation from a balanced list, this technique will result in obtaining the best overall study treatment group balance in the face of limited supplies and a minimal wastage of medication.
 It is worth noting that this method is not recommended by ICH E9 Guidance.
 Arguably though, the protection against predictability and selection bias is increased by this method as, even if investigators know the block size and past treatment allocations, they cannot predict the medication for the next patient to be randomized.

-4) Automated supply scheme adaptation
+4) Automated supply strategy management

 Conventional stock management based on expected recruitment rates is limited because it requires active monitoring and action from the clinical supplies team to adapt to actual site-level recruitment.